Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Beat your cannabis addiction with the help of a drug and alcohol rehab in Cambridge – give our team a call today on 0800 088 66 86

-What type of therapies are on offer at a drug and alcohol rehab in Cambridge?
+What Types of Therapies are Available at Drug and Alcohol Rehab in Cambridge?

-When you go to rehab, the initial assessments you undergo will help the psychiatrist and staff understand which therapies will be relevant to you.
+When you go to drug and alcohol rehab, the initial assessments you undergo will help the psychiatrist and staff understand which therapies will be relevant to you.

 You could receive group therapy or individual therpy depending on your own unique care plan and preferences.

-The National Institute for Health and Care Excellence sets quality standards for healthcare providers like rehabilitation centres.
-This makes talking therapies and all other psychiatric treatment optimal with successful results.
+The National Institute for Health and Care Excellence sets quality standards for healthcare providers like drug and alcohol rehab centres.
+This makes talking therapies and all other psychiatric treatments optimal with successful results.

-It’s likely you’ll receive a large selection of the following:
+It’s likely you’ll receive a large selection of therapies at drug and alcohol rehab, including the following:

 - Dialectical Behavioural Therapy – This is especially useful for people who use substances to mask trauma and emotional responses.